Why is Soil So Important and Specific

-A careful reading of the labels on the bag of potting mix will yield better results in the planter.
+A careful reading of the labels on the bag of potting mix will help you get better results in the planter.
 It’s a good idea to lift the bag.
 Lift a bag of nearby topsoil.
-It should be heavy-it’s dirt!
+Again, it should be heavy-it’s dirt!
 The bag of potting mix should be much lighter.
 It should feel fluffy.
 If it is weighty, it is likely waterlogged or has too much soil or sand, which are less expensive materials.
 Once planted and watered it will become compacted and starve the plant’s roots.

 The labels tell you what you are growing your flowers or your food in, they will have instructions for use and, importantly, they offer ratings that tell you how well the product is made.